KI7MT/wspr-analytics/README.md

 ## Documentation

-Each folder will contain a seris of `README` files that explain the content, and where warrented, usage.
+Each folder will contain a series of `README` files that explain the content, and where warrented, usage.
 Additionally, project documentation website can be used for more extensive and exhaustinve explination of the project and its contence.